-It’s that time of year again – the days get shorter and the temperature heads south, which is probably exactly what you’d like to do.
-Productivity drops, you’re tired and just can’t seem to get it together.
-These are some of the symptoms of seasonal affective disorder (SAD), and if you suffer from them, you might be looking at the calender with a sense of dread.
+It’s that time of year again.
+The days are getting shorter and the temperature is heading south, which is probably exactly what you’d like to do.
+You’re productivity drops, you’re tired, and you just can’t seem to get it together.
+These are some of the symptoms of seasonal affective disorder (SAD), and if you suffer from them, you might be looking at the calendar with a sense of dread.

 What Is SAD?

 Seasonal affective disorder is a form of depression that occurs mainly during the winter months.
-Some people call it the “winter blues” or “winter doldrums,” but psychologists have identified SAD as a true depresssive condition.
+Some people call it the “winter blues” or “winter doldrums,” but psychologists have identified SAD as a true depressive condition.

-According to CNN, up to 20% of the population (over 10 million Americans) suffers in some way from seasonal affective disorder, and 4% to 6% have serious effects from the condition.
-Statistically, it most often affects women in their 20s, 30s, and 40s, although plenty of men suffer as well.
+According to CNN, up to 20% of the population (over 10 million Americans) suffers in some way from seasonal affective disorder, and 4% to 6% experience serious effects from the condition.
+Statistically, it most often affects women in their 20s, 30s, and 40s, although plenty of men experience it as well.

-How do you know if you have it?
-According to the Mayo Clinic, the symptoms include:
+How do you know if you have SAD?
+According to the Mayo Clinic, symptoms include:

 - Loss of energy

 - Social withdrawal

 - Decreased interest in activities you once enjoyed

 - Appetite changes (especially a craving for foods high in carbohydrates)